OJevons/DVCS_ep/README.md

 **Before running this for the first time**, new users should make sure that the location of the input ROOT files to the plotting macro is the same as where the main analysis is storing them.

-## Automatic running of the analysis
+## 2. Automatically running the analysis

 The script `runAnalysis.sh` is provided to automatically run the DVCS analysis code from the ePIC simulation campaign output, and plot the results generated.
 It takes as input the simulation campaign number, beam energy and beam divergence settings - as for the file list script - and is run in the same way from within `eic-shell`: